ghdl/ghdl/doc/using/QuickStartGuide.rst

       co <= (i0 and i1) or (i0 and ci) or (i1 and ci);
    end rtl;

-You can analyze this design file, :samp:`ghdl -a adder.vhdl`, and try to execute the `adder` design.
+You can analyze this design file, ``ghdl -a adder.vhdl``, and try to execute the `adder` design.
 But this is useless, since nothing externally visible will happen.
 In order to check this full adder, a :dfn:`testbench` has to be run.
 This testbench is very simple, since the adder is also simple: it checks exhaustively all inputs.
 Note that only the behaviour is tested, timing constraints are not checked.
 A file named :file:`adder_tb.vhdl` contains the testbench for the adder:

 .. code-block:: VHDL